Crazy, Rich Washington

 High Society in D.C.’s Gilded Age

-This tour is reserved for booking by private groups only.
+This tour is also available for private groups.

 At the close of the 19th century, newly rich Americans who hailed from beyond Washington, D.C. arrived in the city with overflowing bank accounts and determination to shine in elite society.
 This walking reveals how they came by their wealth and why they chose to set up shop in D.C.